ubicloud/build-edk2-firmware/README.md

 [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor/)
 targeted firmware for both arm64 and x64.

-If you want to run a build outside of a Github Action environment, try the following in a Debian or Ubuntu environment:
+If you want to run a build outside of a GitHub Action environment, try the following in a Debian or Ubuntu environment:

 ```bash